-33. CAPITAL RISK MANAGEMENT
+31. CAPITAL RISK MANAGEMENT

-The Group regards the equity attributable to the Company's owners, comprising issued share capital, share premium, retained earnings and other reserves as its capital structure.
+The Group regards the equity attributable to the Company's owners, comprising share capital, share premium, retained earnings and other reserves as its capital structure.
 The Group's objective when managing capital structure is to ensure that entities in the Group will be able to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders.
 In order to maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.

 The Group monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
-Total debt is calculated as the total of trade and other payables, amount due to a related party, lease liabilities and provision of employee benefits.
-Capital includes equity attributable to owners of the Company.
+Total debt is calculated as the total of trade and other payables, amount due to a related party, retention payable, lease liabilities and provision of employee benefits.
+Capital represents equity attributable to owners of the Company.
+No gearing ratios are presented as the Group had no net debt as at 31 December 2020 and 2019.